-In-car breathalyzers have been used throughout the U.S. for years.
-Over the last decade, these ignition interlock devices (IIDs) have tripled in use, according to an investigation by the New York Times.
-Drivers who have an IID installed in their vehicles are often required to blow into the device while simultaneously operating their vehicles.
+In-car breathalyzers, known as ignition interlock devices (IIDs), have been used throughout the U.S. for years.
+Over the last decade, the use of these ignition interlock devices has tripled, according to an investigation by the New York Times.
+Drivers who have an IID installed in their vehicles are often required to blow into the device while simultaneously operating their vehicles, a measure specifically designed to prevent drunk driving offenders from starting their cars while intoxicated.
 This form of distraction, similar to using a cell phone while driving, has led to an alarming number of IID-related crashes.
 While IIDs are increasingly imposed after drunk driving convictions in Pennsylvania and throughout the U.S., few people weigh the consequences of how they distract drivers.

 IIDs are extremely popular with law enforcement due to the figures that demonstrate that these devices work.
 A 2016 study at the University of Pennsylvania shows that IIDs have reduced drunk driving deaths by 15%.
 But those breath checks while driving come with a harsh adverse effect: They are leading to distracted driving accidents, several of which have been deadly.